lamemakes/pilot-drive/docs/source/tutorials/installation.rst

 .. code-block:: sh

-   python3 -m pip install pilot-drive  # Install from PyPi python3 -m pilot_drive -i           # Run PILOT Drive installer
+   python3 -m pip install pilot-drive  # Install from PyPi python3 -m pilot_drive --setup      # Run PILOT Drive installer

 This will lead you through all the configuration steps to ensure PILOT Drive is configured quickly and properly based on the machine it's running on.